akhilp1708/Eig-Scripts/README.md

-# bashscripts

-Scripts developed for Eig - HPS Team, banglore.
+# Scripts developed for Eig - HPS Team, banglore.

-# Script_1:
+# Script 1:
 cPanel_Reset.sh

 Working:
 WATCH: http://recordit.co/0mwHBBE4Qm

+The cPanel Reset script is used to reset a cPanel account to its default state.
+The script removes the user home files, custom configurations, dns zone, databases..etc and restore the account to default state.

-# Script_2:
+# Script 2:
 Migration.sh